 The Agile PMO | APMO

-Coordinating Value Streams – exploiting opportunities and managing dependencies between (and at the boundary of) Value Streams)
+- Coordinating Value Streams – exploiting opportunities and managing dependencies between (and at the boundary of) Value Streams.

-Supporting Program Execution – maintaining and developing successful delivery patterns, establishing objective metrics and reporting on business agility.
+- Supporting Program Execution – maintaining and developing successful delivery patterns, establishing objective metrics, and reporting on business agility.
 In some cases, SAFe suggests the APMO may also take on a sponsorship role.

-Lead the move to objective milestones and Lean-Agile budgeting
+- Lead the move to objective milestones and Lean-Agile budgeting,

-Establish and maintain the systems and reporting capabilities
+- Establish and maintain the systems and reporting capabilities,

-Foster more agile contracts and leaner Supplier and Customer partnerships
+- Foster more agile contracts and leaner Supplier and Customer partnerships,

-Offer key performance indicators Provide financial governance
+- Offer key performance indicators, Provide financial governance,

-Advise as a communication liaison regarding the strategy to ensure the smooth deployment and operation of the value stream investment
+- Advise as a communication liaison regarding the strategy to ensure the smooth deployment and operation of the value stream investment,

-Support HR in Agile hiring and people development.
+- Support HR in Agile hiring and people development.

-What other types of PMO exist?
+What other types of PMOs exist?

 Examples we have come across include:

-Project Support office | PSO
+Project Support Office | PSO

 Project Controls Office | PCO